tschallacka/mage2-magecommands/README.md

 root composer.json so you can install your newly created module into the corrent vendor folder via symlink.

 # creating a module

+When paths are not started with a / you can assume your current working directory is the magento root folder, /var/www/html for the examples below.

 **command**: `bin/magento tsch:module:create <module_name>`